Paklock/HackRF1/Update-firmware.md

 # Normal procedure

 1. Connect the device via USB
-2. Switch to HackRF mode via the on-screen option (in the Portapack)
+2. Switch to HackRF mode via the on-screen option (in the PortaPack)
 3. Double click `flash_portapack_mayhem.bat` and follow the instructions
 4. Reboot the device